gaucho-labs/leptos-query/README.md

 Then in your `cargo.toml` enable the `csr` feature.

-If your app is using SSR, then this should go under the "hydrate" feature.

-If your app is using CSR, then this should go under the "csr" feature.

 #### Hydrate Example
+- If your app is using SSR, then this should go under the "hydrate" feature.
 ```toml
 [features]
 hydrate = [